José Inés Salazar

-José Inés Salazar (1884 – 9 August 1917) was a leading Orozquista General in the Mexican Revolution who later fought with Pancho Villa.
+José Inés Salazar (1884 – 9 August 1917) was a Mexican revolutionary general who led the Orozquistas during the Mexican Revolution and later fought with Pancho Villa.
 He was a native of Casas Grandes, Chihuahua.

 Compagnion of Pascual Orozco

 Salazar was a good friend of Pascual Orozco and in 1909, they were reported to be involved in arms running.
 Prior to the Mexican Revolution he was a member of the Partido Liberal Mexicano.
 When Francisco I. Madero called for an armed revolt against the government of Porfirio Díaz in November 1910, Salazar and Orozco joined the cause.
 They and Pancho Villa were responsible for the early victories against federal forces in the winter of 1910–1911.
 Their biggest victory was the taking of Ciudad Juarez in May 1911, which ultimately led to the collapse of the Díaz government.

 Fight against new Government

 With the ousting of Porfirio Díaz in May 1911, an interim government was formed to hold new elections in October.
 In July, Francisco Madero formed a new political party to run for the presidency.
 However, his moderate liberal views alienated many of his more radical supporters.
 Two of these, Francisco and Emilio Vazquez-Gomez attempted to gather support for an opposition.
 When it became apparent that Madero would win the October election, the Vazquez-Gomez brothers began organising a new uprising claiming that Madero had betrayed the spring revolution.
 This revolt attracted several dissatisfied northern warriors of the spring revolution, including José Salazar.
 Hostilities reached a peak in October 1911.
 Salazar took part in this 1912 rebellion in collaboration with Emilio Campa as a result of Madero's failure to give him an appointment as the police commissioner in Casas Grande.

 Pascual Orozco continued to support Madero though, and in January 1912 he was able to contain the Vazquez-Gomez movement, both militarily and because of his popularity.
 However, in March 1912 Orozco also became disenchanted with Madero, and he defected and joined with his old friend Salazar once again.
 That month, Salazar defeated the Federal garrison at Santa Rosalia.
 In April he forced Francisco "Pancho" Villa and Maclovio Herrera out of Hidalgo del Parral.
 After this battle he lost control of his troops, and they started looting the city.
 This behaviour had strong repercussions.
 Public sentiment turned against Orozco and Salazar and their Colorados.
 They also received strong condemnation from the American press when Salazar allowed a captured soldier-of-fortune, American Thomas Fountain to be executed for fighting for Villa.